When you think of Cambodia you think of the temples of Angkor Wat in Angkor Thom, the name of the entire city. But you don’t think of a monkey attack!

 Travelling to Siem Reap by bus or car from Phnom Penh, the capital of Cambodia, is another option.

 You can’t stay in the actual complex.
 Angkor Wat is such a massive tourist draw that Siem Reap has its own airport.
-You can fly direct to Siem Reap from all southeast Asian capital cities and many secondary cities as well.
+You can fly directly to Siem Reap from all Southeast Asian capital cities and many secondary cities as well.

-The APSARA NATIONAL AUTHORITY, under the guidance of the Cambodian Ministry of Culture and Fine Arts has done an outstanding job of managing the Angkor archaeological park, a UNESCO World Heritage site.
+The APSARA NATIONAL AUTHORITY, under the guidance of the Cambodian Ministry of Culture and Fine Arts has done an outstanding job of managing the Angkor Archaeological Park, a UNESCO World Heritage site.
+The other amazing landmarks in Cambodia are also well-maintained and spectacular.

-They ensure that the Angkor archeological park remains pristine and is not damaged from excessive tourist visits.
+They ensure that the Angkor Archeological Park remains pristine and is not damaged by excessive tourist visits.
 I wish they were as conscientious about addressing the issue of the wild monkeys.

 SIEM REAP